-The Christian Strover organ lessons scheme has now closed to new applicants until September , click here for more information
+The Christian Strover organ lessons scheme is now open to new applicants from September , click here for more information

 The Bromley Organists’ & Choirmasters’ Association was founded in the 1920s to support the work of local church musicians.
 In the 1960s it was joined by members from the former Croydon Association and re-formed under its present title.